Campaigning to reduce litter and improve water quality in Dorset

 splash

-We are supporting Keep Britain Tidy with their campaign for a ban on single-use barbecues ‘Ban The Flaming Things’.
-In 2023, Keep Britain Tidy partnered with Eunomia Research and Consulting to compile a comprehensive report on the environmental impact of single-use barbecues, sky lanterns, and helium balloons.
-The full report can be accessed here: Eunomia Final Research Report
+In 2023, Keep Britain Tidy partnered with Eunomia Research and Consulting to compile a report on the environmental impact of single-use barbecues, sky lanterns, and helium balloons.
+The full report can be accessed here: Eunomia Final Research Report.

 The Issue